BoleParty/NewSpawnZones/README.md

 Instructions:

-No changes/edits done to altis.h use this option:
+No own changes/edits done to altis.h use this option:

 - download a3_epoch_server_settings.pbo (being located in @epochhive\addons).